 MODELLING FUTURE SYSTEMS

-Once defined, the basic unit and interface of this concept have been materialized and used in the studio to rehearse and explore possible qualities and features of its service and its business model.
+Once defined, the basic unit and interface of this concept were materialised and used in the studio to rehearse and explore possible qualities and features of its service and its business model.
 These materials have been then employed in a participatory process of speculation in the field, as way to stage and simulate the service in its real context of use, providing an experience of the drone arrival as close as possible to the everyday life experience.

 The premises behind this approach comes from the awareness that technology and every type of organization, digital or physical, have an 'agency'.
 Business models and service configurations for instance hinders and support certain behaviors and not others, with consequences and manifestation that are not directly perceivable and hard to relate before these are implemented.

-These agencies have very concrete social, economical and environmental consequences on our life and are responsible of several systemic issue and rebound effects that are not really predictable through consolidated design approaches, based scientific analysis, marketing and social descriptions.
-Thus there is a need for designers to research and develop methods to anticipate these mediations, developing a facility with the scale and systemic complexity that designing and introducing new systems configurations in a world already congested by artificial networks, standards, protocols and practices entails.
+These agencies have very concrete social, economical and environmental consequences on our life and are responsible of several systemic issue and rebound effects that are not really predictable through consolidated design approaches.
+Thus there is a need for designers to research and develop methods to anticipate these mediations, developing a facility with the scale and systemic complexity that designing and introducing new technologies in a world already congested by artificial networks, standards and protocols entails.